Spielberg says "Lincoln" is no political football

 "The idea that she was nuts, I think is unfair," he said.

-(This story is corrected with Spielberg's age to 65 from 66 and in sixth paragraph changed to read early months of 1865 instead of final months)
+(The story fixes Spielberg age to 65 from 66 and in sixth paragraph changes to read early months of 1865 instead of final months.)

 (Editing by Jill Serjeant; Editing by Kenneth Barry)